 Each of the following contains about 15 grams of protein:

-Some pregnant women aren't used to eating a lot of meat and dairy products and wonder if they'll gain too much weight.
-However, if you're eating a balanced diet, including the right amount of quality protein, you don't need to worry about putting on pounds.
-Pregnancy is, after all, a time to gain weight.
-Eating right is one of the best ways to keep your growing baby healthy and to feel your best, too.
+Eating a balanced diet, including the right amount of quality protein, is one of the best ways to keep your growing baby healthy and to feel your best,